-CRiBE provides a complete design and environmental consultancy service, including BREEAM assessments, across all aspects of the built environment.
+CRiBE provides a complete design and environmental consultancy service, across all aspects of the built environment.
 CRiBE's interdisciplinary expertise, underpinned by a dedicated business support team, is successfully applied to both large international and small local practices and businesses.
-It is currently working with the Welsh Assembly Government for a low carbon built environment in Wales.

-SuDoBE is a partnership between the Building Research Establishment (BRE), the Welsh Assembly Government and the wsa.
-It creates a focus for research collaboration between BRE, WAG and wsa to promote sustainable design in Wales, the UK and internationally.
-The main theme of its research is how sustainable design can enhance the quality of people's experiences and interactions with built environment technologies and simultaneously minimise the impact on precious resources.
-In addition to its links with BRE, the Centre is working with other universities across the UK, Europe and the US.
+SuDoBE creates a focus for research collaboration on sustainable design in Wales, the UK and internationally.
+The main theme of its research is how design can enhance the quality of people's experiences and interactions with built environment and its technologies and simultaneously minimise the impact on precious resources.

 PRASADA is an established centre for studying the architectural traditions of South Asia and its Diaspora.
 The centre aims to integrate academic research with creative practice through research projects and publications, design consultancy work, teaching and postgraduate research programmes.
 Its main current project is 'The Indian Temple: Production, Place, Patronage', funded by the Arts and Humanities Research Council (£0.5m).